ChengHsiangLu/Myofibroblast/README.md

 ### Inflammatory bowel diseases(IBD)

 Inflammatory bowel diseases (IBD) are a group of chronic conditions that cause inflammation and damage to the digestive tract.
-The two main types of IBD are Crohn's Disease and Ulcerative Colitis.
+The two main types of IBD are Crohn's Disease (CD) and Ulcerative Colitis (UC).
+Both Crohn's disease and ulcerative colitis are chronic conditions, meaning they can last for a lifetime and require ongoing treatment to manage symptoms and prevent complications.

-Crohn's disease can affect any part of the digestive tract, like small or large intestine, and can cause symptoms such as abdominal pain, diarrhea, weight loss, and fatigue.
-It can also cause complications such as fistulas (abnormal connections between different parts of the intestine) and strictures (narrowing of the intestine).

-Ulcerative colitis, on the other hand, affects only the colon and rectum and causes symptoms such as bloody diarrhea, abdominal pain, and a frequent need to pass stools.
+UC affects only the colon and rectum and causes symptoms such as bloody diarrhea, abdominal pain, and a frequent need to pass stools.
 It can also lead to complications such as inflammation of the skin, eyes, and joints.

-Both Crohn's disease and ulcerative colitis are chronic conditions, meaning they can last for a lifetime and require ongoing treatment to manage symptoms and prevent complications.
+On the other hand, CD can affect any part of the digestive tract, like small or large intestine, and can cause symptoms such as abdominal pain, diarrhea, weight loss, and fatigue.
+It can also cause complications such as fistulas (abnormal connections between different parts of the intestine)

+On of the most prevalent complication of CD is the onset of fibrotic complications and strictures (narrowing of the intestine).
+The molecular mechanisms involved in these phenotypes remain largely unknown, and as a result, there are currently no effective drugs to prevent or treat stricturing CD.

 <br>